ualbertalib/library-cms/README.md

 # library-cms

 This is the CMS for the University of Alberta Libraries website.
-It uses Comfy Mexican Sofa.
+The base CMS tool is [Comfy Media Surfer](https://rubygems.org/gems/comfortable_media_surfer).

 ## Applications